matomo-org/matomo-java-tracker/README.md

 * `.proxyPassword(...)` The corresponding password for the basic auth proxy user.
 The proxy host, port and user name must be set as well.

-To send a single request, call
+To send a single request synchronously via GET, call

 ```java
 package example;